ATECoder/dn.vi.ivi/docs/TTM Framework Guide.md

 <a name="Components"></a>
 ## Components

-The ISR Thermal Transient Meter (TTM) Framework consists of the following components, programs and documents:
+The ISR Thermal Transient Meter&trade; (TTM) Framework consists of the following components, programs and documents:

 - [Meter](#Meter) - The ISR Thermal Transient Meter (TTM) Instrument
 - [Loader](#Loader) - An application that loads the custom TTM firmware onto the Keithley 2600 series instruments.